Reachability and recurrence in a modular generalization of annihilating random walks (and lights-out games) on hypergraphs: Abstract

 \section{Abstract}

-We study a dynamical system motivated by our earlier work \cite{istrate-balance} on the statistical physics of social balance on graphs \cite{redner-balance,antal2005dynamics}, that can be viewed as a generalization of annihilating walks along two directions: first, the interaction topology is a hypergraph; second, the ``number of particles`` at a vertex of the hypergraph is an element of a finite field ${\bf Z}_{p}$ of integers modulo $p$, $p\geq 3$.
-Equivalently, particles move on a hypergraph, with a moving particle at a vertex being replaced by one indistiguishable copy at each neighbor in a given hyperedge; particles at a vertex collectively annihilate when their number reaches $p$.
-The system we study can also be regarded as a natural generalization of certain lights-out games \cite{sutner-lightsout} to finite fields and hypergraph topologies.
+We study a discrete asynchronous dynamical system on hypergraphs that can be regarded as a natural extension of annihilating walks along two directions: first, the interaction topology is a hypergraph; second, the ``number of particles`` at a vertex of the hypergraph is an element of a finite ring ${\bf Z}_{p}$ of integers modulo an odd number $p\geq 3$.
+Equivalently particles move on a hypergraph, with a moving particle at a vertex being replaced by one indistinguishable copy at each neighbor in a given hyperedge; particles at a vertex collectively annihilate when their number reaches $p$.

+The boolean version of this system arose in earlier work \cite{istrate-balance} motivated by the statistical physics of social balance \cite{redner-balance,antal2005dynamics}, generalizes certain lights-out games \cite{sutner-lightsout} to finite fields and also has applications to the complexity of local search procedures for satisfiability.

 Our result shows that under a liberal sufficient condition on the nature of the interaction hypergraph there exists a polynomial time algorithm (based on linear algebra over ${\bf Z}_{p}$) for deciding reachability and recurrence of this dynamical system.
 Interestingly, we provide a counterexample that shows that this connection does {\em not} extend to all graphs.